Investment Rounds Report

 • projects that can demonstrate the ability to deliver high quality co-benefits aligned with government priorities set out in the Priority Investment Plan

-• projects with high delivery costs necessary to achieve valuable co-benefits, such as projects using the reforestation method.
+• projects with high delivery costs necessary to achieve valuable co-benefits, such as projects using the Reforestation by Environmental or Mallee Plantings method.

 Valuing co-benefits means projects that may otherwise be unviable due to factors such as their small size or high cost can be supported by the LRF.